openmindculture/wp_block_theme_child/README.md

 ### Initial Setup

+Run
+- `npm install`
+- `docker compose up --build`
-Edit localhost ports and initial plugins in `install-local-environment.js` and `docker-compose.yml`, then run `npm install` and open http://localhost:8025/wp-admin (replace `8025` with the configured port) in your browser.
+- open http://localhost:8026/wp-admin (replace `8026` with the configured port) in your browser.
-Log in with the default demo credentials (user: `admin`, password: `secret`).
+- Log in with the default demo credentials (user: `admin`, password: `secret`).

 The following directories are mounted below the project root directory by default:

 - plugins
 - themes
-  - themes/twentytwentythree-child
+  - themes/twentytwentyfive-child
 - wp_data

-They are set to be ignored in `.gitignore`, except for `themes/twentytwentythree-child`.
+They are set to be ignored in `.gitignore`, except for the child themes.

 Check an edit your IDE settings to exclude or exclude these directories for search / indexing.
 Edit write permissions if necessary before editing the child theme, e.g.